Jorge Campos

 Jorge Campos Navarrete (born 15 October 1966) is a Mexican professional football coach and player who plays as a goalkeeper for Tercera Federación – Group 7 club México FC.

 A notable player of Mexico in the 1990s and early 2000s, Campos was an eccentric player, known for his constant play outside the penalty area – often functioning as a sweeper-keeper, as well as his acrobatic, risky, and flamboyant style of goalkeeping, and his colourful playing attire.
 His main strengths as a goalkeeper were his leaping ability, athleticism, and speed when rushing off his line, as well as his ability to organize his defense, which enabled him to overcome his short stature.
-He was regarded as one of the best goalkeepers of his generation.
+He is regarded as one of the best goalkeepers of his generation.

 Campos also made for an effective striker, an example of versatility that is rarely seen in football.
 At times, he would start a game in goal, and transfer upfield later in the match, mostly at the club level.
-In total, he scored 35 goals throughout his career, scoring all but one while playing for UNAM.
+In total, he scored 38 goals throughout his career, scoring all but four while playing for Pumas UNAM.
 His trademark, self-designed bright kits contributed to his popularity.

 Club career

-Born in Acapulco, Campos started his career in 1988 in Mexico with Pumas.
+Born in Acapulco, Campos started his career in 1988 in Mexico with Pumas UNAM.
 At that time the club's first string goalkeeper was Adolfo Ríos, so because Campos desired first-team opportunities, he asked to be used as a striker.
 He performed notably in his first season, scoring 14 goals and contending for the title of top-goal scorer.
 In the following seasons he earned the position of first-choice goalkeeper and won the 1990–91 championship with Pumas.

 He also won the championship with Cruz Azul in the Primera División de México Invierno 1997 (México First Division Winter 1997), although he was the second string goalkeeper to Óscar Pérez.
 He was regularly used as a substitute striker during this period.

 As well as Pumas and Cruz Azul, Campos also played for such clubs Atlante, Tigres, and Puebla.
 He scored a notable bicycle kick goal for Atlante in the 1997 season.
 In that game, he started as goalkeeper, but as the forwards were failing to score a goal, the coach replaced a field player with another goalkeeper to send Campos to the attack.

 He also played in the United States, where he starred in Major League Soccer's first three seasons for the Los Angeles Galaxy and Chicago Fire.
 He was the first major foreign star to be signed by the league, and enjoyed considerable popularity in the United States.
 Campos played in back-to-back matches during a double-header event at the Rose Bowl on 16 June 1996, playing for Mexico against the United States and then the Galaxy against Tampa Bay.